rust-lang/book/second-edition/src/ch19-00-advanced-features.md

 In this chapter, we’ll cover:

-* Unsafe Rust: How to opt out of some of Rust’s guarantees and take responsibility for manually upholding those guarantees
+* Unsafe Rust: how to opt out of some of Rust’s guarantees and take responsibility for manually upholding those guarantees
-* Advanced lifetimes: Syntax for complex lifetime situations
+* Advanced lifetimes: syntax for complex lifetime situations
-* Advanced traits: Associated types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
+* Advanced traits: associated types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
-* Advanced types: More about the newtype pattern, type aliases, the *never* type, and dynamically sized types
+* Advanced types: more about the newtype pattern, type aliases, the never type, and dynamically sized types
-* Advanced functions and closures: Function pointers and returning closures
+* Advanced functions and closures: function pointers and returning closures

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!